EXCLUSIVE-Britain and Japan to pay for most of fighter project agreed with Italy-sources

 "GCAP is not going to be a love affair, it's going to be a marriage," Wallace said during a speech on Wednesday at the DSEI Japan defence show near Tokyo, which featured a display of the proposed fighter.

-Details of which companies will build what components are being hammered out in regular talks between more junior government officials and contractors in Britain, Japan and Italy, the sources said.
+Details of which companies would build what components were being hammered out in regular talks between more junior government officials and contractors in Britain, Japan and Italy, the sources said.

-Since its defeat in World War Two Japan has only ever worked with the United States on big defence projects, but in recent years it has begun to forge security ties with other U.S. allies, including Britain and Australia, as neighboring China's military power has expanded.
+Since its defeat in World War Two, Japan has only ever worked with the United States on big defence projects.
+But in recent years it has begun to forge security ties with other U.S. allies, including Britain and Australia, as neighbouring China's military power has expanded.

-Development of the new advanced fighter is slated to begin in 2025 through a joint development organization, the sources said.
+Development of the new advanced fighter from 2025 will be overseen by a joint development organization, the sources said.

 ((tim.kelly@thomsonreuters.com; +813-6441-1311;))